NightBlobby/N.I.R.A/README.md

 Users can set and manage timers and alarms, with options for customizing alert sounds and durations.

-### Google Custom Search
+### Gemini Model

-Performs search queries and retrieves results using the Google Custom Search API.
+Performs search queries and retrieves results using the Gemini Pre trained database.
 This feature allows users to obtain information from the web directly.

 ### Natural Language Processing (NLP)

-Employs `nltk` and `sklearn` for processing natural language and classifying user intents, enabling sophisticated understanding and responses.
+Utilizes `nltk`, `sklearn`, and `Gemini` for advanced NLP and intent classification, enabling sophisticated understanding and responses.

 ### Bluetooth and NFC Scanning

-Scans for and identifies nearby Bluetooth and NFC devices.
-This feature helps in interacting with various smart devices.
+Scans for and identifies nearby Bluetooth and NFC devices, helping in interacting with various smart devices (may or may not be in the app).

 ### Dictionary Lookup